Elizabeth Holloway Marston: Wonder Woman

-Her 1993 obituary also stated that she contributed to the development of Wonder Woman, while Lillian S. Robinson argued that both Olive Byrne and Elizabeth were models for the character.
+Her obituary also stated that she contributed to the development of Wonder Woman, while Lillian S. Robinson argued that both Olive Byrne and Elizabeth were models for the character.

 Death

-Marston died on March 27, 1993, one month after her 100th birthday.
+Marston died on March 27, 1993, one month and one week after her 100th birthday.

 In film

 Marston's life is depicted in Professor Marston and the Wonder Women, a 2017 fictional biographical drama that also portrays her husband William, Olive Byrne, and the creation of Wonder Woman.
 Marston is portrayed in the film by British actress Rebecca Hall.

 Asteroid

 Asteroid 101813 Elizabethmarston was named in her memory.
 The official naming citation was published by the Minor Planet Center on September 25, 2018 (M.P.C.
 111800) along with the naming of Asteroid 102234 Olivebyrne.